 "'Cause I'm Taz, the Human Suplex Machine.
 Beat me if you can.
 Survive if I let you!"

 The name Tazz may generate some confusion depending on the generation of some wrestling fans.
 To more modern fans, the name Tazz brings to mind a goofy, if entertaining, commentator.
 To fans from the 1990's, however, the name Tazz brings to mind one of the most lethal wrestlers in the history of ECW.
 Born Peter Senerchia, Tazz began his wrestling career in 1987, wrestling for six years in Puerto Rico and the IWCCW promotion as well as in Smoky Mountain Wrestling and for the W*ING promotion in Japan, usually teaming with Kevin Sullivan.
-In 1993, however, he would debut in ECW as The Tazmaniac, and 2 years later, after success in the tag team division he would shed his caveman gimmick and be rechristened as Taz, and become known as "The Human Suplex Machine", using a wide arsenal of suplexes and introducing his Tazmission finisher, which, to the surprise of some younger viewers, was what introduced the Tap Out to Professional Wrestling.
-He is a former 2x ECW World Heavyweight Champion, a former 2x NWA ECW/ECW World Television Champion, a former 3x NWA ECW/ECW World Tag Team Champion, holding the belts twice w/Kevin Sullivan and 1x w/Sabu, a 1x WWE World Tag Team Champion w/Spike Dudley and a 3x WWE Hardcore Champion.You can read more about his career at The Other Wiki.
+In 1993, however, he would debut in ECW as The Tazmaniac, and two years later, after success in the tag team division he would shed his caveman gimmick and be rechristened as Taz, and become known as "The Human Suplex Machine", using a wide arsenal of suplexes and introducing his Tazmission finisher, which, to the surprise of some younger viewers, was what introduced the Tap Out to Professional Wrestling.
+He is a former two time ECW World Heavyweight Champion, a former two time NWA ECW/ECW World Television Champion, a former three time NWA ECW/ECW World Tag Team Champion, holding the belts twice with Kevin Sullivan and one time with Sabu, a one time WWE World Tag Team Champion with Spike Dudley and a three time WWE Hardcore Champion.You can read more about his career at The Other Wiki.

 Crossover: After ECW World Heavyweight Champion Mike Awesome made his surprise WCW debut on the April 10, 2000 episode of WCW Monday Nitro, Paul Heyman filed a court injunction to prevent Awesome from appearing on WCW TV with the belt.
 This led to ECW's April 13th show, which produced a true once-in-a-lifetime moment that can never be duplicated, as Tazz, a WWE-contracted wrestler, defeated Mike Awesome, a WCW-contracted wrestler, for the ECW World Heavyweight Championship.note Tazz would drop the ECW Title to ECW's own Tommy Dreamer nine days later...who would lose it the same night to Justin Credible.
 Joey Styles explained that the Tazz-Dreamer switch wouldn't appear on ECW TV because they couldn't show a WWE wrestler losing on ECW TV.